Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

 • Main advantage: easy to understand

-• Main drawback: usually poor value compared to Navigo or carnet options
+• Main drawback: usually poor value compared to Navigo option

 Do You Need a Special Ticket from the Airport?